 *Please note fees are indicative and subject to change.

 The United States Studies Centre is offering two scholarships: one merit scholarship to a student with an outstanding academic record and one equity scholarship to a student who can demonstrate financial hardship and/or educational disadvantage.

 The application form must be given to the student’s school Principal for approval and submission to the University.
 Students must also attach a copy of their most recent school report.
 The student’s completed application will be forwarded to the course convener for assessment and offers will be sent out to successful applicants with fee payment details.

 Completed applications (including all necessary attached documents) should be sent by the school Principal to:

 Institute Building (H03)

-Summer School 2013: Offers will be sent out to successful applicants by 12 December 2012.
-Students will need to accept and finalise payment by 17 December 2012.
+Offers will be sent out to successful applicants by 18 December 2013.
+Students will need to accept their offer by 9 January 2014 and finalise payment by 31 January 2014.